Virtual boyfriends a match for China's single women

 Pursuing romance had not been available to many Chinese women in the past.

-Dr Sandy To, a sociologist at the University of Hong Kong, said marriage had traditionally been a "must" in patriarchal Chinese society.
+Sociologist Sandy To of the University of Hong Kong said marriage had traditionally been a "must" in patriarchal Chinese society.

-But Dr Tan says that the one-child policy - which came into force in 1979 and limited the size of most families - has created "a generation of self-confident and resourceful women".
+But Dr Tan pointed out that the one-child policy - which came into force in 1979 and limited the size of most families - has created "a generation of self-confident and resourceful women".

 A preference for boys meant a generation of sex-selective abortions and abandoned baby girls, and in 2018, China still had the world's most skewed gender ratio at 114 boys born for every 100 girls.